Bria-AI/Fibo-Edit/README.md

 <p align="center">
   <b>FIBO-Edit brings the power of structured prompt generation to image editing.</b><br>
-  Built on Fibo's</a> foundation and of JSON-native control (the new <a href="https://docs.bria.ai/vgl">VGL - Visual GenAI Language paradigm</a>), FIBO-Edit delivers precise, deterministic, and fully controllable edits.
+  Built on Fibo's</a> foundation and of JSON-native control, FIBO-Edit delivers precise, deterministic, and fully controllable edits.
 No ambiguity, no surprises.
   <b></b>
   <br><br>
 </p>